iamdeesea/SOC-id-99/README.md

 2.There are Section 6 and Section 7 remaining so , I will first complete those then i will procede towards completing it

-**I have also uploaded all my codes which i had written on VSCode on week vise for reference
+**I have also uploaded all my codes which i had written on VSCode on week vise for reference ** This was till midterm***
+**endterm begins here***
+I made a model, I made it in 2 parts , one with full folders and one with direct one code which can run this There is some error with this as it shows blue image not the transformed image ig, it is with dimensions rest all i made